Santiparra/Static-Site-Generator/README.md

 This is a static site generator, it takes Markdown and image files and converts them into readable html to serve in a static website.

-To serve your own content just add your markdown file in content folder(ideally a proper structured tree of index.md files).
+To serve your own content just add your markdown file in content folder(ideally a proper structured tree of folders plus index.md files).

 ## Requirements: